kparc/kcc/README.md

 ### right to left and back again

-It did not escape your attention that the syntax for indexing vectors and calling functions is identical:
+As you must have noticed, the syntax for indexing vectors and calling functions is identical:

 ```q
  l:{x+x}      /some monadic function l[x]